gramaziokohler/radii_docs/docs/_build/html/_sources/tutorial/grashopper/documentation_rst/201_Params_content.rst

 .. image:: ../images/Params/Params_content.png
     :scale: 60%

+.. topic:: Definition

   This component is a relay for content that lets you organize your wires more efficiently.

 **Input**